Monday, May 22, 2017

 Addie doesn't know of course, because her child never had the opportunity to live her/his life.

-There's not much to like in this novel for those Catholic teens who believe in their faith's teaching on abortion.
+There's not much to like in this novel for those Catholic teens who believe in their faith's teaching on abortion or those teens who simply believe abortion to be wrong.
 The main character, Addie is a young Catholic girl who doesn't understand her faith and who simply parrots almost every secular/feminist objection against Catholic teaching on abortion/contraception while disparaging Mary and Joseph.
 The objections are superficial and reflect the author's bias on the issue: they ignore the vast knowledge of fetal life accrued over the past few decades, the Church's concern for the physical, emotional and spiritual wellbeing of both the mother and her child, and the right to life that is due to all humans.
-The characters in the novel are so busy repeating tiresome tropes about Catholic teaching, priests, nuns and prolifers that there is no meaningful treatment of the topic.
+The characters in the novel are so busy misunderstanding Catholic teaching, priests, nuns and prolifers that there is no meaningful treatment of the topic.
 The issue of abortion deserves a more honest treatment in young adult literature, something this novel does not offer.
+Shame on Christine Heppermann for offering such a cliched, shallow and biased treatment of an important topic.

 For those interested in learning about the historical perspective of the Catholic Church's teaching on abortion, these articles, Part I (https://www.catholicculture.org/culture/library/view.cfm?id=3361) and Part II (https://www.catholicculture.org/culture/library/view.cfm?id=3362 ) by Donald DeMarco, a professor of philosophy and a Catholic provide a detailed summary.